-Before diving into the various things you can see and do at the 4th Arrondissement in Paris, it’s necessary to understand the Arrondissement system first.
-The French Capital consists of 20 arrondissements or you can call them districts.
-The 4th arrondissement is known as Quatrième and together with the 1st, 2nd and 3rd arrondissements, they form the first sector of Paris.
+Before exploring the various things you can see and do in the 4th Arrondissement in Paris, it’s necessary to understand the Arrondissement system first.
+The French capital consists of 20 arrondissements or districts.
+The 4th arrondissement is known as Quatrième, and together with the 1st, 2nd, and 3rd arrondissements, it forms the first sector of Paris.

 In addition to being known as Quatrième, the 4th arrondissement is also known as Hôtel-de-Ville.
-In almost every corner of the 4th arrondissement there’s a historical building or square, such as the Paris City Hall building from the Renaissance era and the Renaissance square of Place des Vosges.
-Not to mention the eastern parts of the two famous Seine islands; Île de la Cité and Île Saint-Louis.
+Almost every corner of the 4th arrondissement has a historical building or square, such as the Paris City Hall building from the Renaissance era and the Renaissance square of Place des Vosges.
+Not to mention the eastern parts of the two famous Seine islands, Île de la Cité and Île Saint-Louis.

-In this article, we’ll learn a bit of history about the 4th arrondissement.
-Then we’ll head to exploring the different historical buildings and monuments you can visit.
-I’ve got you covered with the best hotels and restaurants in the area.
-Most importantly, where you can shop for basics and some extravagant pieces as well!
+In this article, we’ll learn some history about the 4th arrondissement.
+Then, we’ll head out to explore the different historical buildings and monuments you can visit.
+I’ve covered you with the best hotels and restaurants in the area.
+Most importantly, you can shop for basics and some extravagant pieces!

 History Snippet: The 4th Arrondissement

-If you’re a history and culture lover, the streets of the 4th arrondissement are the perfect hub for you.
-Between little cafés and shops, historical landmarks and the different streets and squares, you are guaranteed to have an enjoyable day every time.
+If you’re a history and culture lover, the streets of the 4th arrondissement are the perfect hub.
+You are guaranteed to have an enjoyable day every time between little cafés and shops, historical landmarks and the different streets and squares.
 The 4th arrondissement is the third smallest arrondissement in Paris.

-Despite early inhabitants have occupied the Île de la Cité since the 1st century BC, the area of the 4th arrondissement on the River Seine, has only been inhabited since the 5th century.
-The southern part of Le Marais is located in the arrondissement and this area has been home to a significant Jewish population since the 19th century.
+Although early inhabitants occupied the Île de la Cité since the 1st century BC, the area of the 4th arrondissement on the River Seine has only been inhabited since the 5th century.
+The southern part of Le Marais is located in the arrondissement, and this area has been home to a significant Jewish population since the 19th century.

 What to See and Do around the 4th Arrondissement

-Between the folds of the 4th arrondissement, there are religious buildings, memorials, parks, libraries, cultural centers and museums.
-Before getting to these landmarks, we’ll get to know a bit about one of the most important districts of the 4th arrondissement and Paris; Le Marais.
+Between the folds of the 4th arrondissement are religious buildings, memorials, parks, libraries, cultural centres and museums.
+Before getting to these landmarks, we’ll learn about one of the most important districts of the 4th arrondissement and Paris: Le Marais.

 Le Marais

-The Maris district takes part of both the 3rd and 4th arrondissements in Paris.
-For a long time, the district was the hub of aristocrats back in history.
-With an eventful history, the district today is home to many historical, architectural and fashionable streets in the capital.
+The Maris district is part of both the 3rd and 4th arrondissements in Paris.
+For a long time, it was the hub of aristocrats.
+With an eventful history, the district today is home to many historical, architectural, and fashionable streets in the capital.
 Many of the buildings in Le Marais have significant historic and architectural importance.

-As part of the 4th arrondissement, Le Marais began to build its reputation back in time after the Order of the Temple built its fortified church in the northern part of the district in 1240.
-The district earned the name the Temple Quarter and many other religious buildings were constructed nearby.
-Such as the des Blancs-Manteaux and the convents of de Sainte-Croix-de-la-Bretonnerie and des Carmes-Billettes.
+As part of the 4th arrondissement, Le Marais began to build its reputation in 1240, when the Order of the Temple built its fortified church in the northern part of the district.
+The district earned the Temple Quarter name, and many other religious buildings were constructed nearby, such as the des Blancs-Manteaux and the convents of de Sainte-Croix-de-la-Bretonnerie and des Carmes-Billettes.

-Since the beginning of the 17th century, Le Marais gradually became the favorite residence for the French nobility.
-Under instructions from Henry IV to built the Place Royale, currently Place des Vosges and many nobles built their hôtels particuliers there, choosing the area as their place of living.
+Since the beginning of the 17th century, Le Marais gradually became the favourite residence of the French nobility.
+Under instructions from Henry IV to build the Place Royale, which is currently Place des Vosges, many nobles built their hôtels particuliers there, choosing the area as their place of living.

-After the French Revolution, the district was home to many merchants and commerce thrived in the area.
-Since then, one of Paris’ main Jewish communities started to put down roots in Le Marais.
-Since the end of the 19th century and the first half of the 20th century, many Eastern European Jews settled in the area around Rue des Rosiers, otherwise known as Pletzl.
+After the French Revolution, the district was home to many merchants, and commerce thrived there.
+Since then, one of Paris’ central Jewish communities started to put down roots in Le Marais.
+Since the end of the 19th century and the first half of the 20th century, many Eastern European Jews settled around Rue des Rosiers, known as Pletzl.

-Even though the Jews helped enrich the Marais’ clothing industry, they were still targeted during the Second World War by the Nazis and many of them were either sent to concentration camps or killed.
-After the war, the damage to the district was unmeasurable and most of them culturally and historically important buildings fell into disrepair.
+Even though the Jews helped enrich the Marais’ clothing industry, they were still targeted during the Second World War by the Nazis, and many of them were either sent to concentration camps or killed.
+After the war, the damage to the district was unmeasurable, and most of the culturally and historically significant buildings fell into disrepair.

-Culture Minister Andre Malraux who served with President Charles de Gaulle, proposed making Le Marais the first secteur sauvegardé, literally safeguarded sector.
-The purpose of this was to help protect and safeguard the historical and cultural places in the district.
-After this, a huge restoration campaign began and many of its Hôtels particuliers were restored and turned into museum and cultural institutions.
+Culture Minister Andre Malraux, who served with President Charles de Gaulle, proposed making Le Marais the first secteur sauvegardé, literally safeguarded sector.
+This was to help protect and safeguard the district’s historical and cultural places.
+After this, a vast restoration campaign began, and many of its Hôtels particuliers were restored and turned into museums and cultural institutions.

-Today’s Le Marais is one of the most fashionable districts the 4th arrondissements in Paris.
-The district has a historical, cultural and thriving restaurants and cafés.
+Today, Le Marais is one of the most fashionable districts in the 4th arrondissement of Paris.
+The district has historical, cultural, and thriving restaurants and cafés.
 Many of the Marais’ notable places are Center Pompidou, Musée d’Art et d’Histoire du Judaïsme, the largest French museum of Jewish history.

 Most hôtels particuliers restored in the district are part of Place des Vosges, such as Pavillon du Roi (the King’s Pavilion), Pavillon de la Reine (the Queen’s Pavilion).
 There’s Maison de Victor Hugo, Hôtel de Sully and Hôtel d’Angoulême Lamoignon which hosts the Bibliothèque Historique de la Ville de Paris (the Historical Library of the City of Paris).